REBEL ORGANIZATION AND CIVIL WAR VIOLENCE: STATE-REBEL RELATIONS

-"Concealing Conflict Markets: How Rebels and Firms use State Institutions to Legitimize Wartime Trade" Accepted at International Organization, here
+""Concealing Conflict Markets: How Rebels and Firms Use State Institutions to Launder Wartime Trade"," International Organization, 2021

 Abstract: Rebel groups are players on the international stage, but little is known about their financial strategies on this scale.
 Conventional wisdom expects rebels to operate through informal networks that evade state authority.
 Yet new data reveal that rebels can better connect to global economies by repurposing state institutions.
 Drawing on unprecedented data—the internal records of armed groups and their trading partners—I demonstrate how rebels use state agencies in conflict zones to manufacture a legal cover for trade.
 Whereas states are the recognized actors in the international system, rebels are illegitimate when it comes to international transactions.
 By using state agencies to provide false certification, rebels can place the stamp of state on their trade deals.
 This is a fundamentally different model of how conflict markets skirt sanctions and connect to global buyers not by avoiding the state, but by infiltrating its institutions.
 I develop a framework of how this strategy works.
 The framework demonstrates how the international context of sovereignty norms and sanctions regimes create incentives for rebels, firms, and bureaucrats along steps the supply chain to coordinate around this legal veneer.
 Data from a prototypical resource conflict, the Democratic Republic of Congo, enable rare insights and unusually systematic analysis of the actual functions of conflict economies.
 The framework and evidence contribute theoretical and policy understandings for rebel governance, state building and fragmentation, and illicit global markets.

 Book Manuscript: Violent Institutions: Rebellion, Bureaucracy and Wartime State Capture